 - If your dog is overheated, placing an ice pack wrapped in a towel on their abdomen will help them cool off.

-There is not any safe medication that you can give to your dog to help reduce their fever at home.
+There is no safe medication that you can give to your dog to help reduce their fever at home.
 Most human fever-reducing medications can be very toxic to dogs.

 It is best to consult your veterinarian before giving them any over-the-counter medication.